 About Sam CornerThis author has not yet filled in any details.

-With Adobe Premiere Pro, there's so much we can learn about video editing.
-In this expert level guide, Sam will show you how to cut together an interview with new grading tips, how to create music tracks for your video with Adobe Audition and how to structure your interview with some next level tricks and ideas.
+When you've uploaded your perfect video to YouTube, you'll next be wanting to know if that video and your channel are bringing in the traffic you desire.
+In this course, Sam will teach you how to read your YouTube analytics and how to make the most of the results.
 Your feedback is always appreciated.
 Help us improve our content.
 How good was the content?
 How good was the presentation?
 How likely are you to use what you've learnt?
 How likely are you to recommend the course to someone else?
 Back to courses Downloadable Content Members Forum

 It's been so long since we've ventured to the cinema due to the pandemic.
 Fortunately, they're all back open now, entertaining us all once again.
 As film lovers we couldn't be happier.
 We've been able to have a couple of trips recently and we thought it'd be great to sit down and discuss the return to this experience with one another in our latest vlog. https://www.youtube.com/watch?v=Mi1Q5gJjnpg Your Industrial Story Starts Here Press the button.
 Make the call.
 Transform your media. +44 (0)113 288 3245 [email protected] Contact Us